robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-ect-theory.md

 on the lesson.

-Open questions allow for more developed responses and can be used to check that pupils' correct answers stem from a secure understanding.
+Open questions allow for more developed responses and can be used to check that pupils’ correct answers stem from a secure understanding.
 They enable pupils to explain their thinking and explore what they know and understand.

 Consider these questions: